 By Surbhi Dahiya

-Surbhi Dahiya is professor and course director in the Department of English Journalism at Indian Institute of Mass Communication (IIMC) in New Delhi, and one of IAMCR's Ambassadors for India.
+Surbhi Dahiya is a Professor at the Department of English Journalism, Indian Institute of Mass Communication, New Delhi, and one of IAMCR's Faculty Ambassadors in India.

 The above text is from the publisher’s description of the book: